-- An \.ovf file for environments that have a DHCP server - A \-vcenter.ovf file for environments that do not have a DHCP server and need to use a static IP address tar -zxvf vmware\image.tar.gz
+- DHCP environment: Use the \.ovf file for environments that have a DHCP server. - Non-DHCP environment: Use the \-vcenter.ovf file for environments that do not have a DHCP server and need to use a static IP address.

-To deploy the appliance:
+To deploy the appliance in a VMware environment:

-- Download the appropriate file from the NetIQ Downloads web page (https://dl.netiq.com/ index.jsp). - 2 (Conditional) If you are using Windows, extract the VMware image to access the available OVF file. - 3 (Conditional) If you are using Linux, use the following command to extract the image:
+- 1 Download the appropriate file from the NetIQ Downloads web page (https://dl.netiq.com/). - 2 (Conditional) If you are using Windows, extract the VMware image to access the available OVF file. - 3 (Conditional) If you are using Linux, use the following command to extract the image: